Love4yzp/XIAO-nRF52840-Brake-Light/README.md

 2. **Machine Learning Processing**: Leveraging machine learning techniques for advanced data analysis, potentially using platforms like Edge Impulse to develop and deploy models.

 For this demo, I have implemented the project using the traditional method.

-In essence, this project functions by parsing data from the IMU to control the LED matrix, enabling precise motion tracking and responsive lighting effects.

-Of course, here's the implemented section:

----

 ## Issues